About

 Short timeline

 2014first production Go deploy.
 I was nervous.
+I was right to be.

 2016moved from Kyiv to Amsterdam for a platform role.